Catholic Church sexual abuse cases: International extent of abuse

 In 2014, the Permanent Representative of the Holy See to the UN, Silvano Maria Tomasi, appeared before the Committee against Torture and reported that during the previous ten years, 3420 cases of abuse against minors had been investigated and 884 priests had been removed from their positions and reduced to lay status.
 Allegations of and convictions for sexual abuse by clergy have occurred in many countries.
 There are no accurate figures available on the number of sexual abuse cases in different regions.
 But, in 2002 The Boston Globe reported, "clearly the issue has been most prominent in the United States."
 The US is the country with the highest number of reported Catholic sex abuse cases.

 After the United States, the country with the next highest number of reported cases is Ireland.
 A significant number of cases have also been reported in Australia, New Zealand, Canada, and countries in Europe, Latin America, Africa, and Asia.

 In response to the attention, members of the church hierarchy have argued that media coverage has been unfair, excessive, and disproportionate.
 According to a Pew Research Center study, in 2002 the media coverage was focused on the US, where a series in The Boston Globe initiated widespread coverage in the region.
 However, by 2010 the focus had shifted to Europe.

 In September 2011, a submission was lodged with the International Criminal Court alleging that the Pope, Cardinal Angelo Sodano (Dean of the College of Cardinals), Cardinal Tarcisio Bertone (Cardinal Secretary of State), and Cardinal William Levada (then-current Prefect of the Congregation for the Doctrine of the Faith) had committed a crime against humanity by failing to prevent or punish perpetrators of rape and sexual violence in a "systematic and widespread" concealment which included failure to co-operate with relevant law enforcement agencies.
 In a statement to the Associated Press, the Vatican described this as a "ludicrous publicity stunt and a misuse of international judicial processes."
 Lawyers and law professors emphasized that the case is likely to fall outside the court's jurisdiction.

-On 13 May 2017, Pope Francis acknowledged that the Vatican had a 2,000 case backlog of sex abuse cases.
+In 1996, Philip Jenkins, professor at the Department of Religion and History at Penn State University, questioned the theses of increased sexual abuse among priests, saying the percentage of priests accused of molesting minors is 1.8%, much of which is not about pedophilia alone.

-Philip Jenkins, professor at the Department of Religion and History at Penn State University, questioned the theses of increased sexual abuse among priests, saying the percentage of priests accused of molesting minors is 1.8%, much of which is not about pedophilia alone.
+Pope Francis acknowledged in 2017 that the Vatican had a backlog of 2,000 sex abuse cases.